ankian27/Powerball/README.md

 # Powerball
-The code for Powerball Program
+The code for Powerball simulation

+P.S.- The code is written in Python 2.7